-- Observing a physical injury, which you think may have been non-accidental. - Observing something in the appearance of a child or young person which suggests they are not being sufficiently well cared for. - Observing behaviour that leads you to be concerned about a child or young person. - a child or young person telling you that they have been subjected to some form of abuse.
+- Observing a physical injury, which you think may have been non-accidental. - Observing something in the appearance of a child or young person which suggests they are not being sufficiently well cared for. - Observing behaviour that leads you to be concerned about a child or young person. - A child or young person telling you that they have been subjected to some form of abuse. - Observing adult behaviour that leads you to be concerned about their suitability to work with children and young people.